 Inpatient detox programs treat physical problems that develop during the course of drug use.
 These programs also provide 24-hour care and support.

 Outpatient detox is best suited for individuals still in the early stages of drug use, meaning someone who’s still able to hold down a job and carry out everyday responsibilities.
-For help choosing treatment that’s right for you call 800-768-8728.
+For help choosing treatment that’s right for you call 800-768-8728(Who Answers?).